apache/camel-website/README.md

 To build the website go to the project root directory and run:

     $ yarn install # needed only once, or if dependencies change
+    $ yarn format  # to format the code
     $ yarn build   # to perform the build

+In case `yarn build` raises error, run `yarn format` to format the code and re-run `yarn build` to build your bundle successfully.

 In case `yarn build` throws the error: **JavaScript heap out of memory**, the issue can be resolved by increasing the memory used by node.js by setting `NODE_OPTIONS` environment variable to include `--max_old_space_size`, for example to increase the old space to 4GB do: